alallo/form3-exercise/README.md

 # First time writing code in Go
 Name: Alessandro Lallo (alessandro.lallo@gmail.com)

 <strong>Note</strong>: I have worked on this before the email sent on 11/02 to tell candidates that the list operation was not needed anymore.
-At this point I have implemented the list operation in this client but it has been properly tested and integration tests are missing.
+At this point I have implemented the list operation in this client but it has not been properly tested and integration tests are missing.

 Whatever is the result of the review, I have really enjoyed this experience and I will continue to explore the Go language in the future.